ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 > This includes Horrors of the New West, FriedTurkey 3 Creature Pack, Menace of the New West, & Fried Turkey's Bighorners
 - Better Balanced Backpacks Changed from BSA to Original Textures/Meshes
 - Capital Punishment - WSE Changed from BSA to Original Textures/Meshes
-> This includes NV Translucency Overhaul, Lucky 38 E3 Lights Restored, Simply Upscaled Grass, & Nut Water Overhaul
+> This includes NV Translucency Overhaul, ~~Lucky 38 E3 Lights Restored~~, Simply Upscaled Grass, & Nut Water Overhaul
+- MM Caravan Guard Changed from BSA to Original Textures/Meshes
+- Adobe When In Rome Changed from BSA to Original Textures/Meshes
+- Classic Adobe Raul Changed from BSA to Original Textures/Meshes
+- Classic Fallout 2 Metal Armor Changed from BSA to Original Textures/Meshes
+- Classic Fallout Tesla Armor Cahnged from BSA to Original Textures/Meshes
+- Classic Replacers for TTW Changed from BSA to Original Textures/Meshes
+- Classic Robobrain Replacer TTW Changed from BSA to Original Textures/Meshes
+- Clothes HD Changed from BSA to Original Textures/Meshes
+> This includes Clothes HD Workers, Wasteland, Kings, Gamblers, Prewar, Great Khans, Power Gangers, and Doctors
+- Creatures Textures Changed from BSA to Original Textures/Meshes
+> Its a Dogs World, Decaying Ferals, Eyes of Torment, Lakelurk High-Quality Replacer, Rexs 2k HD Retexture, Molerat Extravaganza, Harold Retextured
+-

 ## Release 2.0.3.2 - 05/02/2024